MicrosoftDocs/ATADocs/ATPDocs/architecture.md

 - **Optional**: the portal can also be configured to send emails and events when security alerts or health issues are detected

 > [!NOTE]
-> If no sensor is installed on your Defender for Identity instance within 60 days, the instance may be deleted and you'll need to recreate it.
+> If no sensor is installed on your Defender for Identity workspace within 60 days, the workspace may be deleted and you'll need to recreate it.

 ## Defender for Identity sensor